ACUTE LEUKEMIA & DISABILITY BENEFITS

 LEARN ABOUT YOUR SOCIAL SECURITY LEGAL TEAM

 Our law firm brings over 60 years of legal experience to fight for you.
 For instance, Dianna Cannon has been helping her clients win benefits since 1992.
 Brett Bunkall and Andria Summers also have many years of legal experience.
 Together, we have won over 20,000 SSD cases.
-You can learn more on our About Us page.
+You can learn about our lawyers and staff on our About Us page.

-When you hire your attorney, choose one who has over 30 years of experience and a stellar record.
-You want the best law firm to help you.
-Find one who understands the system.
+When you hire an attorney, choose one who has decades of experience and a stellar record.
+You want the best SSD law firm to help you.
+Find a firm who understands the system.
 You need to win benefits.
-In order to win, you should choose a law firm that is an expert in Social Security law.
-Choose our law firm to help you win SSD and SSI benefits.
+In order to win, you should choose a lawyer who is an expert in Social Security law.
+Choose our law firm to help you win SSDI and SSI benefits for leukemia.
 Contact us now.